mosn/holmes/readme.md

   standard library doesn't support text mode dump.
 * WithCPUDump(10, 25, 80) means dump will happen when cpu usage > 10% &&
   cpu usage > 125% * previous cpu usage recorded or cpu usage > 80%.
-* WithCPUMax means holmes would not dump cpu/mem/goroutine types profile when current cpu usage percent is greater than CPUMaxPercent.
+* WithCPUMax means holmes would not dump all types profile when current cpu usage percent is greater than CPUMaxPercent.

 ### dump heap profile when RSS spikes